 Serena Williams has been one of the most dominant players in tennis for well over a decade.
 Alongside her sister Venus, she's also one of the most well-known players in the WTA.
-Despite her long time atop of the rankings, more than 50 tournament wins in singles and over 20 doubles championships, Serena Williams cards and memorabilia remain extremely affordable.
-Some might say undervalued.
+Given her long run atop the rankings, with more than 50 tournament wins in singles and over 20 doubles championships, Serena Williams cards and memorabilia remain very popular.

-Over the years, Serena Willliams has appeared in lots of sets, both mainstream and oddball.
-However, most of her cards are cheap, in part due to the lack of mainstream popularity of tennis cards.
+Over the years, Serena Williams has appeared in lots of sets, both mainstream and oddball.
+However, most of her cards were quite cheap early on, in part due to the lack of mainstream popularity of tennis cards.
 NetPro and Ace Authentic, the major tennis card makers as Williams was establishing her dominance, didn't help matters either with a surplus of sets.
 Some of these came with massive print runs given tennis' foothold in the hobby.

 Compared to a lot of her peers, Serena Williams has autographed cards in only a handful of products.
 This should place a bit of a premium on those autographs that do exist.

 See also: Top Serena Williams Cards to Collect

 Below are some highlights of key Serena Williams cards.
 Click on the links to shop for singles on eBay.

 The first Serena Williams card came inserted in a 1999 issue of Sports Illustrated for Kids.
 Part of a sheet, it comes with perforated edges and is susceptible to damage.
 Given that it came out about four years before her first traditional card, this one is a bargain.
 It's also relatively tough to find.